 When Nortavin Rogers was growing up in North Philadelphia, the temptation to make a living on the streets was always there, but he decided to work honestly for his own money.
 Today, Nortavin works for Philadelphia CeaseFire, mentoring community members, breaking up violent arguments and preventing bloodshed.

-Nortavin leads his community, not just through his infectious smile, poise, and optimism, but through the way he lives his life.
+Nortavin leads his community through his infectious smile, poise, and optimism, and through the way he lives his life.

 That Type of a Person